Immigration

 An experienced team of legal writers and editors researches, drafts, edits, and updates the articles in the Understand Your Issue section of Lawyers.com.
 Each contributor has either a law degree or independently established legal credentials.
 Learn more about us.

-After the U.S. immigrant visa you have applied for is approved, you will receive your passport back, with the visa affixed to one of its pages and a cover letter, which might contain country-specific information or information specific to your visa type.
-(This is the procedure only if you were interviewed overseas at a U.S. embassy or consulate, not if you adjusted status in the United States.)
-But you might also be given a sealed immigrant visa packet, unless all your documents were transmitted electronically.
-(If so, you'll see the notation “IV Docs in CCD” with the visa stamp in your passport.)
+After the U.S. immigrant visa you have applied for is approved by a U.S. consulate, you will receive your passport back, with the visa affixed to one of its pages.
+You are on your way to becoming a lawful U.S. resident!
+You will also receive a cover letter, which might contain country-specific information or information specific to your visa type.
+(This is the procedure only if you were interviewed overseas, not if you adjusted status in the United States.)
+But you might also be given a sealed immigrant visa packet.
+This article discusses what goes into that packet, and how to handle it.

-You do not ordinarily get your passport and packet on the same day as your U.S. consular interview, but will receive them via DHL or another local delivery service several days after the visa is approved.
-In certain countries, you might have to pick up the passport of packet in person.
+You do not ordinarily get your passport and packet on the same day as your U.S. consular interview.
+More likely, you will receive them via DHL or another local delivery service, several days after the visa is approved.
+Or in certain countries, you might have to pick up the passport and packet in person.

 After Receiving Your Visa Packet

-Whatever you do, do not open the packet.
+Whatever you do, do not open the visa packet.
 It must remain sealed until a U.S. immigration officer opens it at the port of entry, for example at the airport where you land.
+If it was ripped or damaged, or if you accidentally opened it, get in touch with the consulate for a replacement envelope or other instructions, as described below.

 What's in Your Visa Packet: Your Immigration File

-The immigration packet is usually a sealed manila envelope.
-Your name and other biographical data will be on the outside.
-The envelope contains:
+If you receive the immigration packet as a sealed manila envelope, your name and other biographical data will be on the outside.
+The envelope (or electronic transmission) itself contains:

 • your immigrant visa petition